Infusing model predictive control into meta-reinforcement learning for mobile robots in dynamic environments: Introduction

 \section{Introduction}

-As mobile robots operate in practical environments cluttered with moving obstacles, it is crucial for them to quickly adapt to environmental changes.
-For example, a service robot in a restaurant should be able to efficiently and safely move to a goal position regardless of changes in the motion pattern of other service robots and human agents as well as the configuration of tables.
-The focus of this work is to develop an adaptive sequential decision-making tool that combines meta-reinforcement learning (meta-RL) and model predictive control (MPC) to attain the advantages of the two complementary methods.
+As mobile robots operate in practical environments cluttered with moving obstacles, it is crucial for them to adapt quickly to environmental changes.
+For example, a service robot in a restaurant should be able to move efficiently and safely to a goal position regardless of changes in the motion pattern of other service robots and human agents as well as the configuration of tables.
+The focus of this work is to develop an adaptive sequential decision-making tool that combines meta-reinforcement learning (meta-RL) and model predictive control (MPC) to attain the advantages of these two complementary methods.

-Meta-RL algorithms aim to learn control policies offline that can be quickly adapted to new environments or tasks.
-Most of them are on-policy methods requiring massive data sets obtained from a large number of tasks~\cite{finn2017model, duan2016rl, mishra2017simple, rothfuss2018promp}.
-To improve sample efficiency, off-policy methods have recently been proposed~\cite{rakelly2019efficient, zintgraf2019varibad, mendonca2020meta, imagawa2021off}.
+Reinforcement learning (RL) algorithms are popular tools for solving robot navigation problems~(e.g., \cite{faust2018prm}).
+However, RL algorithms are unable to generalize the learned policy to new tasks or environments, and thus present a limited performance on navigation problems in cluttered dynamic environments.
+Overcoming this limitation of RL, meta-RL algorithms aim to learn control policies offline that can be quickly adapted to unseen environments or tasks.
+Most of them are on-policy methods requiring massive data sets obtained from a large number of tasks~\cite{finn2017model, mishra2018simple, rothfuss2018promp}.
+To improve sample efficiency, off-policy methods have recently been proposed~\cite{rakelly2019efficient, zintgraf2020varibad, imagawa2022off}.
 A notable method is the probabilistic embeddings for actor-critic RL (PEARL), which disentangles task inference and control via a latent context variable to embed task information~\cite{rakelly2019efficient}.
-The context encoder is trained independently from policies and value functions, and thus off-policy RL methods can be used to train the policy and value function networks.
-However, the meta-learned policy may be conservative in some situations as information about various tasks is inevitably mixed to some extent during meta-training.
+However, the meta-learned policy may be conservative in some situations, as information about various tasks is inevitably mixed during meta-training.